Can You Bleed to Death From a Tooth Extraction?

 - According to Glendale Center for Dentistry, you should drink a minimum of 6 glasses of liquid in the first 24 hours to replenish blood loss.

-The information provided on this Hub is NOT intended to replace a one-on-one relationship with a health care professional and thus is not intended as medical advice.
+The information provided in this article is not intended to replace a one-on-one relationship with a health care professional and thus is not intended as medical advice.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.